pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

 For more informaiton, refer to the PACE document below: https://docs.pace.gatech.edu/interactiveJobs/jupyterInt/

+If you could not see the new environment when you create the jupyter notebook
+* conda activate geo
+* conda install ipykernel
+* python -m ipykernel install --user --name=geo
+*
 ### 4. How to kill a job

 Once you finish the interactive session, kill the job: